ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

     await (await signer.sendTransaction(transferTx)).wait()
 ```

-Because the ERC-20 contract trusts us, we don't need an allowance to relay transfers.
+Because the ERC-20 contract trusts the proxy (`cdi`), we don't need an allowance to relay transfers.

 ```js
     .